audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/file-button-tutorial.md

 ### Writing to a File <a href="#writing_to_a_file" id="writing_to_a_file"></a>

 In this example, we use a File-Button widget to specify a file that will be written to.
 It is important to note that selecting the file does NOT write to the file, it only captures the file path and file name, which we then write to later in the script.
-The plug-in will get some information about the selected audio, and write (append) it to a file.
+The plugin will get some information about the selected audio, and write (append) it to a file.

-First we start with a couple of headers to set the syntax version and plug-in type.
+First we start with a couple of headers to set the syntax version and plugin type.

 `;version 4`\
 `;type analyze`